-The specialty sections of Frontiers in Molecular Neuroscience welcome submission of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.
+The specialty sections of Frontiers in Molecular Neuroscience welcome submission of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Study Protocol, Systematic Review and Technology and Code.

 When submitting a manuscript to Frontiers in Molecular Neuroscience, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.

 Avenue du Tribunal Fédéral 34

 CH – 1005 Lausanne

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact email@example.com